MIDRC data diversity.

 • enabling the study of sources of bias (such as selection bias, missing information and non-response bias, detection bias, spectrum bias and healthcare access bias) and its impacts on machine learning, decision making, and health disparities;

 • pursuing targeted funding to support increased data diversity, conducting bias assessments, and developing methods to mitigate algorithmic bias.
-Learn more details about MIDRC data diversity….
+Learn more about MIDRC data diversity and our diversity calculator….

 MIDRC seeks to 1) provide an unbiased, representative health data resource for all, lowering the possibility of statistical fallacies and representational errors and 2) to develop and share tools, machine learning algorithms, and analytical methods for discovery, visualization and understanding of diverse data sets.
 MIDRC strives to strengthen the reproducibility and applicability of data-centered research, enhancing the understanding of the etiology, epidemiology, and treatment of COVID-19 and cancer, ultimately extending to a wide variety of health conditions.